 The response structure in the Link analysis view is as follows:

-Query Node ->Vendor Node ->atasource Node(s) ->Identity Node(s) ->Child Node(s) ->Wrapper Node(s)
+Query Node ->Vendor Node ->Datasource Node(s) ->Identity Node(s) ->Wrapper Node(s) ->Child Node(s)

-- Vendor Node: A direct child of the Query Node; this node represents the Whooster data connector.
+- Vendor Node: A direct child of the Query Node, this node represents the Whooster data connector.
 It acts as the gateway to all available Whooster data sources.

 - Datasource Nodes: These nodes represent the specific Whooster product data sources selected during the search, such as Advanced Phone & Person, Basic Phone, or Social Media Phone.
 Each Datasource shares a common search criterion, typically a phone number.

-- Identity Nodes: Child nodes of the Datasource Nodes; Identity Nodes contain individual entity records—such as people or organizations—retrieved from the respective Whooster product.
+- Identity Nodes: Child nodes of the Datasource Nodes, Identity Nodes contain individual entity records—such as people or organizations—retrieved from the respective Whooster product.
 They are grouped based on the Datasource they originate from.

 Exploring Link Analysis Features and Functionality: